Justjeff211/sentinel-hub-lab/README.md

 -   Detection and investigation

-The project is being built incrementally.

-I'm learning some of these technologies for the first time, particularly **Terraform and GitHub Actions**, so the repository will reflect that learning process.
+The project also taught me something that is difficult to learn from a certification course alone:

+**how to debug infrastructure when the error message isn't the answer.**

+There were situations where the first deployment failed, the apparent fix wasn't enough, state no longer matched reality, resources had to be rebuilt, and the actual problem had to be isolated before continuing.

+That troubleshooting process became one of the most valuable parts of the build.

 ----------

 # Project Philosophy

-I'm not trying to build everything at once.

-The approach is simple:

 **Build → Test → Break → Investigate → Fix → Document**

-The end goal is not to have the biggest lab.
+The goal was never to have the biggest lab.

-It's to have a lab I can explain.
+It was to have a lab I could explain.

-I want to be able to look at every major component and understand:
+I wanted to be able to look at every major component and understand:

 -   Why it is there